 Around the same time, Clint Eastwood directed, produced, and starred in the Cold War-themed Firefox.

-Clint Eastwood directed and starred in the fourth Dirty Harry film, Sudden Impact, which was shot in the spring and summer of 1983 and released that December.
+Clint Eastwood directed and starred in the fourth Dirty Harry film, Sudden Impact, which is considered the darkest and most violent of the series.

 Clint Eastwood next starred in the crime comedy City Heat alongside Burt Reynolds, a film about an ex-cop turned private eye and his former police lieutenant partner who get mixed up with gangsters in the Prohibition era of the 1930s.